-The municipalities can autonomously determine the multiplier for the purpose of the land tax so there is no generally applicable tax rate.
-The average tax rate in Germany varies between 1.3% and 1.5%.
+As municipalities can autonomously determine the multiplier for the purpose of the land tax, there is no generally applicable tax rate.

 8.4 Taxation of rental income from German real estate

 In order to avoid international double taxation, Germany has entered into double taxation treaties with a large number of other countries.
 Most treaties are in accordance with the OECD Model Convention.
 Under these treaties, rental income from real estate is taxable in the country in which the real estate is located.
 Double taxation is avoided either by the income being exempted from taxation in the country where the investor is resident, or by a tax credit for taxes paid in Germany being applied against the taxes of the country where the investor resides.